lsst-dm/dmtn-056/butler.rst

 A high level object that provides access to the :ref:`Datasets <Dataset>` in a single :ref:`Collection`.

-Butlers hold and delegate most of their work to a :ref:`Registry` and a :ref:`Datastore`.
+Butler is a concrete, final Python class in the current design; all extensibility is provided by the :ref:`Registry` and :ref:`Datastore` instances it holds.

 Transition
 ^^^^^^^^^^